Why is my street plowed last?

-The Department of Public Services will provide curbside residential collection each residence one time each month, April through October.
+The Department of Public Services will provide curbside residential collection from each residence one time during the months of April, May, October & November.
 The following are requirements for City residents only.

 1. Brush must be placed on the terrace by 7:00 a.m.
 Monday during the scheduled collection week only.